trujunzhang/App-1.4.26-2-fixed/contributingGuides/APPLE_GOOGLE_SIGNIN.md

 **Note**: complete this step before changing other configuration to test Apple on web and desktop, as updating those will cause Android to stop working while the configuration is changed.

-On an Android build, alter the `AppleSignIn` component to log the token generated, instead of sending it to the Ieatta API:
+On an Android build, alter the `AppleSignIn` component to log the token generated, instead of sending it to the Expensify API:

 ```js
 //          .then((token) => Session.beginAppleSignIn(token))